- The Fun Things To Do

 Learn From Loay Bolo Makers

 Loay Bolo Makers are the ones who create local swords.
-Tourists can watch how they’re made, yet can’t be purchased.
+Visitors can watch how they’re made, yet can’t be purchased.

 The distribution and sale of the bolos were the local government’s responsibility to ensure that the makers of bolo will get fairer prices.